echo724/matrix-generator/README.md

-# matrix_python
+# matrix-generator

-A Python Module for generating a matrix with only putting informations.
+This is a python program that helps you to make a sympy matrix easily.
 This module uses [sympy](https://www.sympy.org/en/index.html), python library for simbolic mathmatics.

-By using sympy, this module makes sympy Matrix object, and calculate various linear-algebra mathmatics.
+By using this generator, you can create a new sympy matrix with only entering the dimension size and elements.

 ## Dependencies